agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 <img src="/assets/img/procrastination_mdp.png" alt="diagram" style="width: 700px;"/>

 >**Figure 3:** Transition graph for Procrastination Problem.
 States are represented by nodes.
-Edges are transitions between states, labeled with the action name and the utility of the state-action pair.
+Edges are state-transitions and are labeled with the action name and the utility of the state-action pair.
 Terminal nodes have a bold border and their utility is labeled below.
-Day 3 up to Day $$T-1$$ have the same form as Day 2.

 We simulate the behavior of hyperbolic discounters on the Procrastination Problem.
 We vary the discount rate $$k$$ while holding the other parameters fixed.
 The agent's behavior can be summarized by its final state (`"wait_state"` or `"reward_state`) and by how much time elapses before termination.
 When $$k$$ is sufficiently high, the agent will not even complete the task on the last day.